jmartinkova/guide/docs/for-users/for-administrators/settings/system-settings/privacy-and-support.rst

 *******************
-Privacy and Support
+Privacy & Support
 *******************

-Not sure where to set privacy and support settings?
+Not sure where to set privacy & support settings?

-Privacy and Support
+Privacy & Support
 ===================

 Click on the "Settings" in Sidebar.